Originally Published July 2021

 To prevent phishing email attacks from harming your systems, teach end users these email rules:

 - Think before you click.
 Links and attachments (compressed or executable attachments like .zip files) should never be clicked unless you recognize the sender and you’re expecting something from them.
 Even when you recognize the sender, is the link or attachment something you were expecting from them?
 Does it look legitimate, like something they’ve sent before?
 When in doubt, it doesn’t hurt to give them a quick call or email them in a separate email (do NOT reply to the suspected email) before opening.

 - Privileged information should never be shared over email.
 This can include usernames, passwords, credit card details and bank account numbers.

-- Double check the domain of the sender’s email address, not just their name as it appears in your inbox.
+- Double-check the domain of the sender’s email address, not just their name.
 While it may look like you’ve received an email from your CEO, it’s common practice for hackers to use a random, unrelated email address or even mimic a domain name to trick you by swapping letters no one would notice with a quick glance.

-- If an email comes with a banner warning you the email could be a scam, take precautions.
-Services exist to detect phishing emails and warn you when something doesn't look right.
-Trust them and delete potential scams.
+- If an email comes with a banner warning, the email could be a scam.
+They see phishing attacks regularly and will tell you if something doesn’t look right.

 Hackers are smart.
 They slip through cracks.
 Nothing can grant you 100% safety, but the best line of defense is a multi-layered approach.